Long Preston railway station: Facilities

 Facilities at the station are somewhat basic.
 The original wooden station buildings were demolished in the early 1970s, and there are now just simple waiting shelters on each platform.
-There is an operational help point to obtain timetable information or emergency assistance.
+There is an operational help point to obtain timetable information or emergency assistance as well as a telephone which direct dials to the signaller which can be used for train running information.
 There is also a small car park.

 The station is unstaffed, but a ticket machine was installed in 2019 to allow travellers to buy tickets before travelling.
 There is level access to the southbound platform only - the opposite side has a ramp, but this is quite steep and is not recommended for use by disabled travellers.
-Train running information is provided by telephone, digital information screens and timetable posters.
+Train running information is provided by telephone, customer information screens and timetable posters.

 Services

 Generally, there is a train at least every two hours from Long Preston southbound towards Leeds (thirteen departures per day in total) and northbound.
 All services from Leeds to Lancaster (eight per day) stop there, along with four Leeds to Carlisle trains.
 There is also one train each day that runs north only as far as Ribblehead, whilst five Lancaster trains continue to Morecambe and the last southbound train terminates at Skipton.